 If you are married to a U.S. citizen, you will enjoy many benefits, but also face a few inconveniences.

 Spouses of U.S. citizens are eligible for an immigrant visa (if needed for U.S. entry) and then a green card (lawful permanent residence) under the Immediate Relative category.
-This category has no numerical limit on the number of visas issued each year, which is important because you won't face a situation where visas have run out for the year and you must wait until one becomes available.
+This category has no numerical limit on the number of visas issued each year, which is important because you can't possibly find yourself facing a situation where visas have run out for the year and you must wait until one becomes available.
+In the past, the wait has ranged from zero time at all to an average of two years.

 That can be particularly helpful for someone whose permitted stay under a visa has long since ended.
 As described in Consequences of Overstaying on a Temporary U.S. Visa, this could lead to an inadmissibility problem if the applicant were to leave the U.S. in order to apply via a U.S. consulate.
 Being able to adjust status fixes this issue, because there would be no need to depart the U.S. before getting the green card.